A Unified Model for Multi-Task Drone Routing in Post-Disaster Road Assessment: Development of the unified model

 UM employs policy optimization with multiple optima (POMO) adapted for multi-task learning to simultaneously handle all PDRA variants within a single model \citep{kwon2020pomo,liu2024multi,zhou2024mvmoe,berto2024routefinder}.
 This approach eliminates the computational overhead of training separate models for each variant while leveraging shared knowledge across problem structures.

 We implement a batch-wise strategy where each training batch focuses on consistent attribute configurations, ensuring uniform decoder sequence lengths within batches to facilitate efficient parallel processing and stable gradient computation \citep{liu2024multi,zhou2024mvmoe}.
 Attributes are stochastically activated with 50\% probability to enhance model robustness across diverse constraint configurations, allowing the model to learn adaptive strategies for both OR and TW scenarios.
+This stochastic activation balances training exposure and prevents bias toward any specific attribute.
 A critical challenge in multi-task learning is reward discrepancy across attribute combinations; for example, scenarios with TW may yield different reward scales compared to those without.
 To mitigate training biases, we implement a normalized reward strategy combining exponentially moving average (EMA) with Z-score normalization, following the approach established in \cite{Gong2025Deep}.
 This normalization anchors rewards to their historical trajectories within each attribute regime, enabling stable multi-task convergence across diverse PDRA variants.
 Algorithm \ref{algorithm} summarizes the complete multi-task training framework.
 The unified architecture learns shared representations across PDRA variants while adapting to variant-specific constraints through the attention mechanism and masking strategies, achieving superior performance compared to specialized single-task models.